Carlos Mendez

 Submit application with required fee and wait for processing

-This may take 5–15 business days, depending on your nationality and documentation
+Processing takes 5–15 business days depending on nationality

 Once approved: You'll receive a stamped visa in your passport, valid for the stated period.